bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

 ## Building a Public Validator + Sentry

-For the following instructions, we will describe the steps to setup a validator or a sentry for an existing Public MainNet or TestNet.
+For the following instructions, we will describe the steps to setup a validator or a sentry for an existing MainNet or Public Test Net.
 Unless otherwise stated, the instruction steps apply to both sentries and validators.

 If you are following the **FORK** path, keep in mind that you must ensure your new validator is on the new network, and not the old.
-If you start your new validator but it attempts to peer with the old network, there is a risk you could get **slashed for double-signing**, that comes with a substantial penalty.
+If you start your new validator but it attempts to peer with the old network, there is a risk you could get **slashed for double-signing**, that comes with a substantial penalty that will be concerning on the Main Net (you lose alot of money!).

 Please be extra careful to ensure you setup the new validator carefully, only talking to the new network and only configured for the new network.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.
 Refer to steps `i-iii` listed below.

    **CRITICAL**: If you are building for the **MAIN NET**, ensure you have built curium using the "**mainnet**" target.
-   ALSO, ensure you have checked out the "productionMainNetAlfa" tag.
-You can do so by going to the curium folder and doing: "```git checkout productionMainNetAlfa```"
+Use this if you are doing a **FORK**.
+ALSO, ensure you have checked out the "main-net" branch.
+You can do so by going to the curium folder and doing: "```git checkout main-net```".
+The "main-net" branch will always be pointed at the right point for MainNet nodes.

    OR

    **CRITICAL**: If you are building for the **TEST NET**, ensure you have built curium using the "**testnet**" target.
 Use this if you are doing a **FORK**.
-ALSO, ensure you have checked out the "testNetPublicOracle" tag.
-You can do so by going to the curium folder and doing: "```git checkout testNetPublicOracle```"
+ALSO, ensure you have checked out the "test-net-public" branch.
+You can do so by going to the curium folder and doing: "```git checkout test-net-public```".
+The "test-net-public" branch will always be pointed at the right point for TestNetPublic nodes.

    These are steps involved in setting up the OS, development environment, and building the nodes that intend to run in one of our Curium zones.
 Please go through this process for your validator and each of your sentries. **ONLY** follow the three specific links listed below, please. **DO NOT** click through the "next" button at the bottom of the third link, as you only need to execute the steps on these three links specifically.